CodeMaster4711/CodeMaster4711/README.md

 ## About Me

 👋 Hi there!
-I’m a 3rd-semester Computer Science student with a passion for tackling new challenges and expanding my technical skills.
-Right now, I’m working on a timetable project using Tauri and Svelte for the frontend, with Express.js as the backend and SurrealDB as the database.
+I’m a 4rd-semester Computer Science student with a passion for tackling new challenges and expanding my technical skills.
+Right now, I’m working on a timetable project using Tauri and Svelte for the frontend, with Rust and Rocket as the backend and SurrealDB as the database.
 This project is a great opportunity to dive deeper into full-stack development and experiment with new technologies.

 I’m always on the lookout for exciting projects and collaborations that push my boundaries and help me grow.